 Notify Area Coordinator if they are no longer able to perform Block Captain Duties

 Pass on the information received from the area coordinator to the individual residential households

-As a Crime Watch Neighbor, your responsibilities is to be a good neighbor by watching out for one anthers property and by reporting suspicious activity to the police.
-You should know the three neighbors across the street from your home, on each side, and the three neighbors behind your residence.
+As a Crime Watch Neighbor, your responsibility is to be a good neighbor by watching out for other's properties and by reporting suspicious activity to the police.
+You should know the three neighbors across the street from your home, your neighbors on each side, and the three neighbors behind your residence.

 You should have a heightened awareness for your neighbors welfare and you should be more than willing to report suspicious activity to the police.
 Citizens can be assured that when they report suspicious activity, their name will be held in strictest confidence.